Research Programs

 University of North Carolina

 A major conceptual advance for innate immunity has been the discovery of Pathogen-associated Molecular Pattern recognition receptors or sensors, a prime example being the toll-like receptor (TLR).
 More recently, we and others discovered a large family of pathogen sensors in humans and mice, called the NLR (nucleotide-binding domain, leucine-rich repeat containing) family, known previously as CATERPILLER, NACHT-LRR, or NOD-like receptor.
 An important function of NLR proteins is the formation of a biochemically-defined complex, called the inflammasome, which processes pro-caspase-1 and pro-IL-1b/IL-18 to their mature forms.
+In addition to this role, some NLRs have a profound effect on T cell responses.
+This creates a new paradigm where NLRs can also influence adaptive immunity.
 Additional studies indicate that NLR proteins mediate type I interferon (IFN) production in response to viruses through an interference of the intracellular pathway mediated by the mitochondrial anti-viral signaling molecule (MAVS, a.k.a.
 IPS, VISA and CARDIF).
-This proposal will examine the divergent roles of NLR during flavivirus infection.
-Flaviviruses such as Dengue (DENV) and West Nile (WNV) have surfaced at the forefront of biodefense and emerging infections.
-Type I IFN is pivotal in anti-flaviviral host defense, and the intracellular pathway of viral RNA recognition is crucial for this response during DENV and WNV viral infection.
-Of equal importance, IL-1 production has been observed by several groups as being a crucial outcome of human infection by flaviviruses.
-However, the link between NLR members to any of these anti-viral host responses has not been explored.
-During the last funding period, we have started to decipher if NLRP3 is important for host response to these two flaviviruses.
-For WNV, we have initiated in vivo experiments and the preliminary data suggest that NLRP3 does control IL-1b response to WNV.
-For DENV, we have spent a significant amount of time finding a cellular system where the virus induced the inflammasome and IFN-I as separate pathways.
-We have found that DENV infection of one macrophage line resulted in an antibody-dependent enhanced infection that is accompanied by inflammasome activation, while DENV infection of another line resulted in enhanced IFN-I induction.
-These experiments formed the basis for our plans to explore the roles of NLRs in host defense and inflammation upon DENV and WNV.
+This proposal will examine the divergent roles of NLR during infection by viruses of broad interest to this Center of Biodefense and Emerging Infectious Diseases.
+As type I IFN is pivotal in anti-viral host defense, and the intracellular pathway of viral RNA recognition is crucial for this response, we will study NLRs that are crucial for host response.
+Of equal importance, IL-1 production has been observed by several groups as being a crucial outcome of human infection by viruses.
+Finally, adaptive immunity is unquestionably of importance to anti-viral host response.
+However, the link between NLR members to any of these anti-viral host responses has not been extensively explored.
+In this proposal, we plan to explore the roles of different NLRs in eliciting interferon response, inflammasome function, and adaptive immunity upon infection by viruses of interest to SERCEB.

 SE-RP-011: Regulation of antibody responses by toll-like receptors